Quadrangle (Springfield, Massachusetts): George Walter Vincent Smith Art Museum

 The George Walter Vincent Smith Art Museum is the oldest museum on the Quadrangle.
-The museum is named for the collection's original owner.
-Its exhibits express the taste of Smith and his wife, Belle, and they bequeathed their notable collection to begin the museum.
-The building dates from 1895 and was designed by Renwick, Aspinwall and Russell and Walter T. Owen.
+The museum is named for George Walter Vincent Smith and his wife, Belle, who bequeathed their notable collection to begin the museum.
+The building dates from 1895 and was designed by Renwick, Aspinwall & Renwick and Walter Tallant Owen.

 The Ancient Treasures Gallery displays objects from ancient Egypt, China, Greece and Rome.
-The gallery also presents Greek and Roman sculpture from the recently acquired Blake/Purnell Collection of antiquities, and ancient Chinese ceramics and bronzes from the Bidwell Collection.
+The gallery presents Greek and Roman sculpture and ancient Chinese ceramics and bronzes.
 Greek pottery and glass from the George Walter Vincent Smith Collection complement the classical sculptures.

-The Japanese Arms and Armor Gallery, in addition to holding Smith's extensive collection of Oriental armor, is the site of an ornate Shinto wheel shrine carved during the late 18th and early 19th centuries.
+The Japanese Arms and Armor Gallery, in addition to holding Smith's extensive collection of East Asian armor, is the site of an ornate Shinto wheel shrine carved during the late 18th and early 19th centuries.
 Among other collections is a 150-piece holding of Chinese cloisonne work, one of the most extensive collections outside of China.

-Michele & Donald D'Amour Museum of Fine Arts
+Michele and Donald D'Amour Museum of Fine Arts

-The Michele & Donald D’Amour Museum of Fine Arts features mostly American and European works including those of Massachusetts native John Singleton Copley and lithographs of Currier and Ives.
+The Michele and Donald D’Amour Museum of Fine Arts features American and European works including those of Massachusetts native John Singleton Copley and lithographs of Currier and Ives.
 Works by Edgar Degas, Claude Monet, and others can be found in the European collection.
 The Museum features many interactive exhibits as well.
 It also has Late Medieval and Renaissance paintings by Spinello Aretino, Nicolás Francés, Domingo Valls, Pordenone, Daniele da Volterra (Diana), and Goswin van der Weyden.
 It also has Baroque and 18th Century paintings by Pierre Patel, Jacob Jordaens, Emanuel de Witte, Jan van Goyen, Ferdinand Bol, Jean-Étienne Liotard, Canaletto, and Giovanni Paolo Panini.
 There are also American paintings by Erastus Salisbury Field, Frederic Edwin Church, George Bellows, and Georgia O'Keeffe.
 There are also contemporary works of art by Helen Frankenthaler, Joseph Grillo, and Lisa Hoke.
+The museum also hosts Japanese prints and has the largest collection of Utagawa Kuniyoshi's work in the U.S.